kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Let's do it!
 I have a feeling our readers will be just as captivated by this unfolding story as we are.
 The history of AI is really the history of our own intellectual evolution - and the best is yet to come.

-## Chapter C: Theories and Tests of Intelligence
+## Chapter C -- Theories and Tests of Intelligence

-### 1. Philosophical Perspectives on the Nature of Understanding
+### C.1.
+Philosophical Perspectives on the Nature of Understanding

 The question of what constitutes genuine understanding has been a central concern in philosophy for centuries.
 Different schools of thought have proposed varying accounts of the nature of understanding, its relationship to knowledge and belief, and its role in human cognition and behavior.